crafkin/simple-tools-for-research/q-js/checklist.md

 # Checklist Before Launch

-I run through these before I hit “send” on any survey, to make sure I’m not forgetting something.
+I run through these before I hit “publish” on any survey, to make sure I’m not forgetting something.

 ## General
 - [ ] You have personally taken the survey at least 10 times.